Crusader (Marvel Comics)

-Crusader is the name of several characters appearing in American comic books published by Marvel Comics.
+Crusader is the name of two characters appearing in American comic books published by Marvel Comics.
 Two versions have made significant appearances while others are minor characters who have utilized the alias.

 The first version first appeared in Thor #330 (April, 1983) and was created by writer Alan Zelenetz and penciller Bob Hall.

 The second version is a Skrull superhero that first appeared in Marvel Team-Up vol. 3 #23 (Aug.
 2006) and was created by Robert Kirkman and Andy Kuhn.

 Fictional character biography

 Arthur Blackwood

 Arthur Blackwood is a seminary student from Decatur, Illinois who believes that the church should be more active in fighting paganism and godlessness.
-Dismissed from the seminary for his beliefs, Blackwood visits his family crypt to meditate on his life.
-There, he experiences a vision of all of his ancestors who devoted their lives to serving God and is gifted the armor and weaponry of a knight.
+Dismissed from the seminary for his beliefs and getting into an altercation with one of his superiors, Blackwood visits his family crypt to meditate on his life.
+There, he experiences a vision of all of his ancestors who devoted their lives to serving God.
+One of Blackwood's ancestors, who participated in the Crusades, gives him the combined power of all his ancestors and dubs him a knight.
+When Blackwood returns to reality, he discovers that a sword, shield, and knight's raiment have materialized nearby.
 Blackwood decides to take up the sword and use his power to destroy pagans and infidels as the Crusader.
-Crusader attacks Thor, with his faith giving him sufficient power to hold his own in battle.
-However, Thor is healed by Odin and destroys Crusader's sword.
-Crusader, overcome by Thor's divine power, flees and begins doubting the righteousness of his cause.
-Crusader later repairs his sword and returns to crime.

-During the "Civil War" storyline, it is revealed that the Crusader is still active and has formed a religious group of thugs.
-He is confronted by Wolverine, who gouges out his right eye.

 Powers and abilities

 Arthur Blackwood gained superhuman powers after experiencing a religious vision in which he was seemingly bequeathed the combined power of his ancestors who had served God.
 The Crusader's physical attributes, as well as the power of his sword and shield, are directly related to his will and belief.
-While he is confident, his strength, speed, stamina, agility, dexterity, reflexes/reactions and resistance to injury are sufficient for him to stand toe-to-toe with the likes of Thor.
+While he is confident, his strength, speed, stamina, agility, dexterity, reflexes, and resistance to injury are sufficient for him to stand toe-to-toe with the likes of Thor.
 However, if his faith wavers, his superhuman powers rapidly disappear.
 Upon transforming into the Crusader, he instantly summons his mystical body armor, sword, and shield.
-These items are strong enough to withstand repeated blows by Thor's hammer before shattering.
+These items are strong enough to withstand repeated blows by Thor's hammer Mjolnir before shattering.
 As the Crusader, he is a master swordsman and jouster.
-Blackwood has earned a master's degree, though his studies towards Doctorate of Divinity remain uncompleted.
+Blackwood earned a master's degree, though his studies towards Doctorate of Divinity remain uncompleted.